plastic in paradisumplastic in paradisum (2016) is a catalogue of discarded plastic objects recovered from a beach at Dead Horse Bay in Brooklyn, NY.

 For each object in the catalogue, I did in-depth research about its origin and constructed a 3D model/portrait.
 The catalogue is a reflection on the social meaning we confer on these objects over time: How did these objects come to be considered “trash” or “waste”?
 What are the images and rituals of consumption?
 How have cultural attitudes toward waste resulted in an ocean that contains plastic?

-See the website and collection here.
+See the website and archive of found plastic objects here.

 The slow, physical ritual of “cataloging” the discarded objects— scanning the beach for plastic, picking up each object, washing and scrubbing them one by one, taking between 50-100 photographs of the plastic, researching the plastic material and origin— has revealed a history and a life for each object.